gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 default to `0, 0, 0, 1` so this attribute will get its first 2 values (x and y) from our buffer.
 The z, and w will be the default 0 and 1 respectively.

-Before we draw we should resize the canvas to match it's display size.
+Before we draw we should resize the canvas to match its display size.
 Canvases just like Images have 2 sizes.
 The number of pixels actually in them and separately the size they are displayed.
 CSS determines the size the canvas is displayed. **You should always set the size you want a canvas with CSS** since it is far far more flexible than any other method.